Can my spouse and children get benefits if I am approved for Social Security disability?Updated April 11, 2022 Social Security Disability

 What Happens When Dependent Benefits End

-Benefits paid to your dependents do not reduce your own benefit, so when the dependents are no longer eligible, for example, when the youngest child turns eighteen, the amount of your own benefit will not change.
+Benefits paid to your dependents do not reduce your own benefit, so when the dependents are no longer eligible, for example, when the youngest child turns eighteen, your own disability insurance benefits will not change.